-Real-time customer feedback is key here as you get a snapshot view of what’s going on in the market – right now.
+Regular customer feedback is key here as you get a snapshot view of what’s going on in the market—every day.
 But also being able to segment that data is crucial, as lots of data (big data!) can be overwhelming to view at once.
 That’s why an interactive dashboard is the best thing you can use to view your insights.

-Related content: The ultimate hack to measure customer satisfaction levels real-time
+Related content: The ultimate hack to measure customer satisfaction levels fast

 3. Product and service improvement

 If you’re gathering customer feedback and analysing it, you will do yourself a favour if you use it to get valuable product feedback in order to improve your products or services.

 This data can be used to point out the products that specific customer segments will want—and the price they are likely to be happy to pay for it.

 Why not seek out the most relevant customers or users to ask for feedback on new features?
 They're the best people to ask as they're the ones you really want using those features.

 Product and service improvement hinges on uncovering relevant customers/users and asking them for feedback on new features.
 These segments have the insights you need, mostly due to them being the customers/users who will benefit the most from those new features and thus provide you with the most relevant suggestions.